 All eyes in the van turned to me.
 To find myself the scrutiny of such intensity nearly unnerved my new found confidence when I remembered my warning had just saved us all.
 Heith glared at me as Keisan looked straight ahead and offered "I think we should report back.
 We can't go back in there until we can get at least two other crews to help clear a path again, and Jade, if you are... what you say you are, Brocam will need to know."
 I shuddered at the mention of his name.

-"Ok, turn the heap around then and lets head back" Chase said as if he were anticipating a good show.
-He looked at me knowingly, Alornea refused to look at me at all.
+"Ok, get this heap going and let's head back!"
+Chase said as if he were anticipating a good show.
+He looked at me with a slightly manic smile, Alornea refused to look at me at all.
 The 5 of us were a newly formed crew, and not likely to form the closeness some units had.
-For one thing, Heith enjoyed drama and felt he should be the commanding officer, he often raved about how much better off we'd all be if Brocam weren't in charge.
-A sentiment that was easy to agree upon.
+For one thing, Heith enjoyed drama and felt he should be the commanding officer, often raving about how much better off we'd all be if Brocam weren't in charge -a sentiment that was easy to agree upon.
 Alornea was quiet, efficient, and utterly loyal to Heith.
 Chase liked upsetting Heith more than anything else, and Keisan patiently endured all of us. if I had any role, it was a pathetic one.
-I was the one the slowed people down, was clumsy, eyes downcast.
-I deliberately tried to make myself as small and quiet as possible.
-The best I could hope for was not to be noticed.
-I think that may be why Keisan chose to listen to me, as much as anything else.
+I was the one who slowed people down, was clumsy, eyes downcast.
+I deliberately tried to make myself as small and quiet as possible, except when I sensed a supply cache or something unexpected coming.
+The best I could hope for was not to be noticed when tripping over a rock or dropping my dinner fork as I walked from the food line to the tables in the mess hall.
+I think that may be why Keisan chose to listen to me that day.
 I never, ever, spoke out or tried to get attention.
 I nearly regretted that I had, and wondered reflectively if I should have kept my secret hidden.